Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Directed Sheaf Hypergraph Laplacian

-The idea is to associate to each node-hyperedge incidence relationship a linear restriction map $\vec{\mathcal{F}}_{v \trianglelefteq e}$ which can either be real- or complex-valued, based on the directional matrix $\mathcal{S}^{(q)}$, which specifies whether a node within a hyperedge belongs to the tail or to the head set.
-In line with~\cite{zhang2021magnetneuralnetworkdirected}, the parameter $q$ associated to the matrix $\mathcal{S}^{(q)}$ is a \emph{charge parameter} which controls the relevance of the hypergraph's directional information.
+The idea is to associate to each node-hyperedge incidence relationship a linear restriction map $\vec{\mathcal{F}}_{v \trianglelefteq e}$ which can either be real- or complex-valued, based on the directional matrix $\mathbf{\mathcal{S}}^{(q)}$, specifying whether a node within a hyperedge belongs to the tail or to the head set.
+In line with \cite{zhang2021magnetneuralnetworkdirected}, although their work focuses on directed graphs and hence fails to model many-to-many interactions, the parameter $q$ associated with the matrix $\mathbf{\mathcal{S}}^{(q)}$ serves as a \emph{charge parameter} that controls the relevance of the hypergraph's directional information.
 In fact, when $q=0$, the restriction maps are all real-valued independently of the hypergraph's directions, and we come back to the definition of a (Hypergraph) Cellular Sheaf as introduced in~\cite{duta}.
-For a clear visualization of a Directed Hypergraph Cellular Sheaf associated to a directed hyperedge, see \cref{fig:directed-sheaf-hypergraph}.
+While prior work has incorporated directional information in hypergraphs using complex-valued coefficients, these approaches typically rely on a fixed complex phase~\citep{fiorini2024let}.
+In contrast, our formulation introduces a tunable complex-valued coefficient, allowing the model to flexibly adjust the contribution of directional information.
+Moreover, by equipping the topology of the hypergraph with a Cellular Sheaf, our method provides a more expressive framework for representing hypergraph structures than existing directed hypergraph neural networks. \looseness -1 To visualize of a Directed Hypergraph Cellular Sheaf associated to a directed hyperedge, see \cref{fig:directed-sheaf-hypergraph}.